Hi! This is us. We are Yarnz.

 It doesn't stop at "just" a yarn shop.
 A large part of our profits are invested in social and environmental organisations all over the world.

 For this, we prefer working together instead of donating money.
 We believe in enabling people to fix things themselves.
 Dropping a big bag of money, which will often as not just be engulfed by a corrupt society, is usually only a symbolic gesture.
 We want to make the difference.
 We can do that by purchasing their products, supporting their organisation, establishing a long term collaboration on which they can count.
 With their profits, they can invest where they judge it to be necessary.

-At this moment (Aug 2017) we're working together with Freeset on a knitting & crochet project bag.
-We're looking into ways to support Ashwa Uganda.
+At this moment (jan 2018) we have realised a Fairtrade knitting & crochet project bag in collaboration with Freeset.
+We have more plans and designs in mind for them.
+Also we're still looking into ways to support Ashwa Uganda.
 And we have several other plans up our sleeve.
 If you have an idea or suggestion for an organisation with which we might team up, don't hesitate to contact us.